-After navigating our nightmares from years of horror film binging, we’ve constructed a list of the best horror movies you can stream from the comfort and deceitful safety of your own home.
+After wandering through our nightmares from years of watching the best horror movies, we’ve compiled a list the best horror movies you can watch from the comfort and supposed safety of your own living room.

-Now, sit down and steady yourself while you still can; we’re delving deep down into the best horror movies available to stream today.
+Now, sit down and steel yourself while you still can; we’re venturing deep down into the best horror movies that you can stream today.

 - Get your free 30-day Amazon Prime trial